Submit your work, meet writers and drop the ads. Become a member

 the silent rebuttal, where sanity dwells

-The sundering dawned with the shaking of hands,
+The sundering dawned with the swing of a hand,

 and now, thanks to God, we’re not speaking again.